psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Whose worth aright none might declare.

 XXXVI.
-" All things I've named thou shalt enjoy
+"All things I've named thou shalt enjoy
 And none shall cloy — to endless life —
 Beauty and strength and power thou'lt see
-And I'll e'er be thy own true wife ! "
+And I'll e'er be thy own true wife!"

 XXXVII.
-" Refusal of mine thou ne'er shalt hear
+"Refusal of mine thou ne'er shalt hear
 O maid without peer, of the locks of gold !
 My chosen wife for life I know
 And gladly I'll go to *Tír na n-Óg*!"